 As some of you may know, a good number of my ancestors helped settle the upper banks of the Yellow River in what is now Okaloosa County, Florida.
 First known as Barrow’s Ferry, believed to be a name taken from one of my ancestors and an early settler to the area, John Barrow.
 But since John died between 7 July 1824 and November 1826, it could also refer to one of his sons, Reuben N., who owned land close to where the ferry was likely located or to another son, Richmond, who owned land southeast of the ferry and then also northwest of the ferry where his grist mill was located.
 These are the two sons that stayed in the area, the rest moved on, but any of them could have been the ferry operator in the early years of the settlement.
 Sometime in the 1870s, the small farming community began being listed on Florida maps as Oak Grove, a very popular name for a small community in Florida.
 There are a number of them across the State.
 For the last couple of years I’ve been delving deeply into the history of the area, combining genealogical records with historical records and extant records from the few institutions that once or currently exists.
 In June, I wrote about some of my research on Yellow River Baptist Church in Oak Grove.
 This month I want to discuss some of my research on Oak Grove, Okaloosa County, FL.
 This isn’t my first blog on Oak Grove.
 As I research I gather more information and documents.
 You can find links to the other articles in the Resources section below.

 In the case of Oak Grove, my research has identified people who lived in the general area of Oak Grove in each census and then used that to compile records and family trees on these families and try and document the flow of history in the area.
-Records researched includes territorial records, agricultural census of 1885, voting records, military service, land records, probate records, cemetery records, church records, school records, newspaper articles, photos, maps and interviews of some of the people who grew up in Oak Grove.
+Records researched includes territorial records, population census, agricultural census of 1885, voting records, military service, land records, probate records, cemetery records, church records, school records, newspaper articles, photos, maps and interviews with some of the people who grew up in Oak Grove.
 In some circles this kind of study is referred to as a One-Place Study.
 This requires a willingness to gather data, analyze and then sometimes go back to previous records to slowly develop a picture of the people as a community.

 I have an advantage over someone trying to research the area with little family connection.
 I can visualize a good bit of the area in my head, I’ve traveled the roads and visited places enough, including as a child, and I know where many of my ancestors lived and they thankfully mark the boundaries of much of the area know as Oak Grove and some of its surrounding communities.
 My early Barrows lived on the northern edge, my Harts on the western edge and my Senterfitts on the eastern edge.
 My Kings and my later Barrows lived on the southern edge but I also have the Peaden family to help with the Southern boundary.
 That has made it a little less than aggravating to mark off sections of each census that would have been families in Oak Grove and the surrounding communities.
 It isn’t perfect since I can never know just how the census taker walked or drove the area but over time it has gotten easier.